U.S. Route 25 in Georgia: Wayne County

 When the concurrent routes pass Mt.
-Pleasant Cemetery, they curve back to the northwest, travel through Mt.
-Pleasant and cross over Alex Creek.
+Pleasant Cemetery, they curve back to the northwest, travel through Mount Pleasant and cross over Alex Creek.
 After traveling through Grangerville, Pendarvis, and Gardi, they make a slight westward jog in Odessa; then, they cross over Ponholloway Creek, before entering Jesup.
-In town, US 25 splits off from US 341/SR 27 (East Cherry Street) to the north-northwest and intersects US 301/SR 23, with which US 25 begins traveling concurrently.
-The three highways travel to the north-northeast in the northeast part of the city.
-They curve to the north-northwest, before curving to the north and meeting US 84/SR 38, which join the concurrency.
-Immediately afterward, the five highways travel to the north-northeast and leave the city limits.
-The concurrency travels through rural parts of the county, before traveling through Doctortown, and curving to the northeast and crossing over the Altamaha River into Long County on the Dr. J. Alvin Leaphart Sr. Memorial Bridge.
+In town, US 25 splits off from US 341/SR 27 (East Cherry Street) to the north and intersects US 301/SR 23, with which US 25 begins traveling concurrently.
+The three highways travel north in the northeast part of the city.
+They curve to the northwest, before curving back north and meeting US 84/SR 38, which join the concurrency.
+Immediately afterward, the five highways travel to the north and leave the city limits.
+The concurrency travels through rural parts of the county, before traveling through Doctortown, curving to the northeast, and crossing over the Altamaha River into Long County on the Dr. J. Alvin Leaphart Sr. Memorial Bridge.

 Long County

-US 25/US 84/US 301/SR 23/SR 38 continue to the northeast and travel through rural areas of the county, crossing over Forrest Pond, Back Swamp (in two places), Corker Branch, Fountain Branch, Brickyard Branch, and Jones Creek on its way to Ludowici.
+US 25/US 84/US 301/SR 23/SR 38 continues north and travel through rural areas of the county, crossing over Forrest Pond, Back Swamp (in two places), Corker Branch, Fountain Branch, Brickyard Branch, and Jones Creek on its way to Ludowici.
 In town, the concurrency intersects SR 57 south, which travels to the southeast.
-At this intersection, US 25/US 301/SR 23, as well as SR 57 north travel to the northwest, while US 84/SR 38 continue to the northeast.
+At this intersection, US 25/US 301/SR 23, as well as SR 57 north, travel to the northwest, while US 84/SR 38 continue to the northeast.
 After a slight jog to the east, the roadway crosses through Wefanie.
-Just before leaving the county, they intersect the southwest terminus of former SR 261, today known as Marcus Nobles Road.
-Right after that, they curve to the north-northwest and cross over Beards Creek into Tattnall County.
+Just before leaving the county, they intersect former SR 261, today known as Marcus Nobles Road.
+Right after that, they curve to the north and cross over Beards Creek into Tattnall County.

 Tattnall County

 US 25/US 301/SR 23/SR 57 travel to the east of Kicklighters Pond.
-After an intersection with the western terminus of SR 196, the roadway curves to the north-northeast and enters Glennville.
+After an intersection with SR 196, the roadway curves north and enters Glennville.
 At an intersection with SR 144 (Barnard Street), SR 23/SR 57 depart the concurrency to the northwest.
-At this intersection, US 25/US 301 continue to the north-northeast, concurrent with SR 73, which begins here.
+At this intersection, US 25/US 301 continue to the north, concurrent with SR 73, which begins here.
 Just after leaving the city limits, the highways pass the Georgia Veterans Memorial Cemetery – Glennville, Stricklands Pond, and Strickland Pond Dam.
 Alongside Smith State Prison, the concurrency begins to curve to the north.
-They curve back to the north-northeast and cross over Beards Creek just before intersecting the southern terminus of what used to be SR 250.
+They curve back to the northeast and cross over Beards Creek just before intersecting what used to be SR 250.
 After passing to the east of Durrence Pond, just west of Midway, US 25/US 301/SR 73 cross into Evans County.